top of page

 Your vision, funded.

-CEF Faculty Grants
+CEF Faculty & Staff Grants

 The Carlisle CEF is proud to support the Carlisle Public Schools’ faculty and staff in their efforts to promote innovation in teaching & learning and build school community connections.
+Grant proposals are welcome from any part of the school faculty/staff.

-• Innovation in Teaching & Learning
+• Innovation in teaching and learning

 Application Process